ooyala/chromecast-sample-receiver/README.md

 - Purchase a Chromecast device

 ## Customization
-The receiver on his default state has the OOyala logo as the splash screen, in order to use your own brand image you need to do the following:
+The receiver on his default state has the Ooyala logo as the splash screen, in order to use your own brand image you need to do the following:

 1. Add your new image at the `images` folder.
 2. Update the `receiver.html` file and update the `img` tag at the `src` attribute with your image filename.